AeX03/Figged-Wallet-BTC/README.md

 - [x] Windows10/11 2022

 ## About
-* Figged Wallet What's the point?
+* Figged Wallet BTC What's the point?
 * Figged is used to decrypt btc wallets to automatically send them to your btc address!
 * for <b>payments</b>? <b>no account needed</b> ! just your address to receive your btc !
 * you can use the <b>premium</b> feature it's <b>free</b> :)